Sendo-A/Sendo-A/README.md

 I'm Data and Software Engineer in constant learning looking to expand my knowledge beyond limits.
 I have master degree in data engineering with so many projects and experiences and, I'm currently enrolled as software engineer student in alx_school with holberton coding school program.

+Welcome and thank you for visiting my repositories

 - The languages and Tools That I use.

 <a href="https://www.cprogramming.com/" rel="nofollow"> <img src="https://cdn.worldvectorlogo.com/logos/c-1.svg" alt="C" width="40" height="40" style="max-width: 100%;"></a><a href="https://git-scm.com/" rel="nofollow"> <img src="https://cdn.worldvectorlogo.com/logos/git-icon.svg" alt="C" width="40" height="40" style="max-width: 100%;"></a>